ValentinOzeel/RAGalactic/README.md

                 file_extractor={".pdf": self.parser}
             ).load_data()

-- We could add the ability for the user to remove previously updated documents.
+- We could add the ability for the user to remove previously uploaded documents.